zuis2/EC-UNETR/README.md

 Source code of  "Ensemble Cross UNet Transformers for Augmentation of Atomic Electron Tomography" [Project] https://github.com/zuis2/EC-UNETR

-- We used the monai package, you can find it in "thirdparty" folder, or install it by "pip install monai"
+- We used the monai package, you can find and unzip it in "thirdparty" folder, or install it by "pip install monai"

 ## Dataset